Frequently Asked Questions

 Reserves

-Must an association’s reserve account have accumulated all of the funds necessary to account for the remaining useful life for each reserve component by 2025?
+Must an association’s reserve account have accumulated all of the funds necessary to account for the remaining useful life for each reserve component?

 The amount that needs to be reserved is calculated based on the estimated remaining useful life and estimated replacement cost of the item.

 For example: If the cost required to replace the roof in 10 years is $100,000, the association is not required to have $100,000 immediately reserved for repairs.
-Instead, the association must reserve sufficient funds each year to have the required funding available at the time of anticipated repairs.
+Instead, the association must reserve sufficient funds each year to have the required funding available at the time of anticipated repairs without the reserves falling below zero.
 The required reserve studies help Floridians living in a condominium to be aware of the condition of their building and provide a clear guideline for budgeting to ensure repairs can be completed when necessary.

-What reserves can a condominium or cooperative association waive?
+What reserves can my condominium or cooperative association pause?

 What if, after an inspection from a licensed engineer or architect, there is no problem noted with regard to a particular component?
 Will that component still need to be reserved for?